 2. Elevate the experience with in-app wayfinding

 At the heart of any good navigation strategy should be in-app wayfinding.
-It’s simply the most cost-effective option to deliver personalized, assisted directions at scale.
+It’s simply the most cost-effective option to deliver

 The challenge of navigating a large exhibitor hall, sometimes spread over multiple floors, may soon be a thing of the past altogether.
 This is due to innovations by the likes of Heidelberg Mobil.